Luk-kar/Home-Market-Harvester/README.md

 ## 📋 Overview

-The Home Market Harvester is an all-encompassing data pipeline tailored to gather, purify, analyze, and display information on the real estate market.
+The Home Market Harvester is an all-encompassing data pipeline tailored to gather, purify, analyze, train model, and display information on the real estate market.
 This system targets specific regions, juxtaposing chosen listings against the broader market context.

 Culminating in an interactive dashboard, it presents an aggregate view of local market trends, a comparative table of handpicked listings against overall market conditions, and a geographical map pinpointing the locations of the collected offers.